TristanCPP/HeartRisk-AI-Predictor/README.md

 For example:
  - "python -m testing.main_unitTesting" will run the Unit Tests built for the main.py file and output the results of the tests.

-- Software testing has been conducting as a whole on main.py
+Software testing was conducted using main.py to simulate mobile application functionality

 ---